 Too Much Starch

 Although it is not poisonous or toxic to your guinea pig, starch is not considered safe or healthy.
-It converts to sugar, which can negatively impact blood sugar levels and will eventually lead to your guinea pig being overweight or obese.
-The starch in popcorn is also bad for digestion and can cause sickness and diarrhea in your guinea pig.
+It converts to sugar, which can negatively impact blood sugar levels and will eventually lead to your guinea pig becoming overweight or obese.
+The starch in popcorn is also bad for digestion and can cause indigestion or diarrhea in your guinea pig.
 Both of these are serious problems for a small animal.

 Difficult to Digest